dftbplus/recipes/docs/interfaces/index.rst

 ASE.

-Furthermore, the interface communication offers the possibility of expanding the application possibilities and the functionality of DFTB+.
+Furthermore, the interface communication offers the possibility of expanding the applications and functionality of DFTB+.
 For example, DFTB+ can serve as an energy/force engine, whereas an external driver is used for geometry optimization.

 .. toctree::
    :maxdepth: 1

-   sockets.rst
-   fileio.rst
+   ase/index.rst